dineshssdn-867/Events/Readme.md

 - `AWS_CDN_URL` : Your static cdn url

+- `CACHE_USERNAME` : Operator of cache username

+- `CACHE_PASSWORD` : Password of cache service password

-You can use smtp providers like gmail, sendgrid etc. Update the `EMAIL_HOST` in dim/settings.py accordingly.
+You can use smtp providers like gmail, sendgrid etc. Update the `EMAIL_HOST` in events/settings.py accordingly.

 ## Run Locally🚀